GRIFFITH YOUNG

 Divorce is financially ruinous for many Oceanside residents, especially those who stayed home to raise children or otherwise do not have sufficient work experience or education.
 When a couple separates, living expenses can rise to dizzying heights, but the lower-earning spouse often struggles to make ends meet.
 In situations like these, a person should request spousal support.
 Call Griffith Young to discuss the process and the likelihood of success.

-Spousal support is a payment one spouse makes to their ex, either during divorce or after the marriage is dissolved.
-Also called alimony, support is a critical lifeline for many Oceanside residents.
-Our firm can help you request support or, if you are the spouse with more earning potential, guard against paying too much.
+Spousal support is a payment one party makes to their ex, either during divorce or after the marriage is dissolved.
+Also called alimony, spousal support is a critical lifeline for many Oceanside, CA, residents.
+Our law firm can help you request support or, if you are the spouse with more earning potential, guard against paying too much.
 Judges have discretion in this area, so you will benefit from hiring an experienced family law attorney.
+Our alimony attorneys have a proven track record of helping clients on both sides of these cases reach a favorable outcome.

 Alimony is Not Child Support

 Many people confuse alimony with child support.
 They serve different purposes.
 Each parent must financially support their children even when they live in different households.
+Child custody and child support are separate legal issues from spousal support, and they are handled differently in family court.
 However, alimony is support to a spouse during the divorce process or after divorce to help them get back on their feet.
-The ultimate goal is for each spouse to be self-supporting, but one spouse might need some help while they get an education or more work experience.
+The ultimate goal is for each party to be self-supporting, but one party might need some help while they get an education or more work experience.

 There are two types of spousal support:

 Alimony is one of those issues a couple can negotiate as part of their divorce.
 There are many considerations, including the tax consequences.
-Previously, the paying spouse could write the alimony off their federal taxes, but the law has changed recently.
+Previously, the paying party could write the alimony off their federal taxes, but the law has changed recently.
+Working with a family law attorney to draft agreements that reflect your unique circumstances can protect both parties involved and help avoid future disputes.

 Not all couples can reach an agreement, so work with an attorney.
 Mediation can sometimes be helpful in resolving disagreements.
-Further, you should consider spousal support in combination with the division of community property when determining what you will need to support yourself moving forward.
+Further, you should consider spousal support in combination with property division and community property when determining what you will need to support yourself moving forward.
+Separate property is also a factor, and understanding what belongs to each party before and after the divorce process can affect the overall spousal support picture.

 As with child support, high-earning clients must be careful with alimony.
 The danger is that you end up paying a huge support payment each month with little relief in sight.
 The objective is to help your spouse become able to stand on their own two feet, not to provide a financial windfall.
 If you make more than your spouse, you should certainly hire your own spousal support lawyer in Oceanside.